schulz-helena/soliton-implementation/README.md

 ```
 First specify a molecule by using the input syntax described below.
 The molecule will then get converted into a soliton graph.
+In the graph interior nodes are marked as letters and exterior nodes are marked as numbers.
 Next choose a pair of exterior nodes.
 The soliton will enter the soliton graph at the first exterior node and leave it at the second exterior node.
 All possible soliton paths between these nodes will be computed and made available to choose from.